kayellpeee/cipha/README.md

     /   \                                               /   \
  [L:b]  [R:a]                                       [L:a]   [R:b]
 ```
+\* `A/a B/b` denotes original left and right respectively, obviously they will
+mutate as they get passed around.
+Not intended to show same values.

 So if a message is encrypted for an odd amount of rounds, it either needs to
 *not* flip the order before decrypting, or it needs to flip before and after
 decrypting i.e.: